n33kos/NEWT/README.md

-# Nick's Efficient Webgl Toolkit (NEWT)
+# NEWT

-A toolkit to assist WebGL development.
+NEWT is a collection of classes and functions to abstract the more verbose parts of WebGL development.
+It is currently under active pre-alpha development and is subject to regular breaking changes.